cisagov/ScubaGear/baselines/aad.md

 data when it calculates sign-in risk, and this may help to prevent users signing in from legitimate locations from being flagged as high risk.

-## 4. Phishing-Resistant Multifactor Authentication
+## 4. Enforce Strong MFA and Secure the Registration Process

 Phishing-resistant multifactor authentication protects against sophisticated phishing attacks.
 Recognizing the significant risk these